yonaskolb/Stringly/README.md

 # Stringly

 Stringly generates type safe localization files from a source `yaml`,`json`, or `toml` file.
-At the moment only outputs for Apple platforms are supported
+At the moment only outputs for Apple platforms are supported, but a generator for Android's R.strings is easy to add

 - ✅ **Multi-language** support
 - ✅ **Named placeholders**